Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	}
 	````

 	> **Note:** With Entity Framework **DbContext** and **DBSet** you will be able to query the POCO class Genre.
-By extending OnModelCreating we are specifying in the **code** how Genre will be mapped to a database table.
+By extending **OnModelCreating** method, you are specifying in the **code** how Genre will be mapped to a database table.
 You can find more information about DBContext and DBSet in this msdn article: [link](http://msdn.microsoft.com/en-us/library/system.data.entity.dbcontext&#040;v=vs.103&#041;.aspx)

-	> **Note:** By default, entity framework will try to create the database, in order to avoid that, we configure the database initializer in the **MusicStoreEntities** constructor to a null value.
-This way, no database initialization will be executed.
+	> **Note:** By default, entity framework will try to create the database.
+In order to avoid that, you will configure the database initializer in the **MusicStoreEntities** constructor to a null value to prevent the database initialization.

 <a name="Ex2Task4" />
 #### Task 4 - Querying the Database ####

-In this task, you will update the StoreController class so that instead of using hard-coded data, it can consume it from the database.
+In this task, you will update the StoreController class so that, instead of using hardcoded data, it will retrieve it from the database.

 > **Note:** This task is in common with Exercise 1.

-> If you completed Exercise 1 you will note these steps are the same, independently from the approach (Database first or Code first).
-They are different in how the data is linked with the model, but the access to data entities has to be the transparent from the controller.
+> If you completed Exercise 1 you will note these steps are the same in both approaches (Database first or Code first).
+They are different in how the data is linked with the model, but the access to data entities is yet transparent from the controller.

 1. Open **Controllers\StoreController.cs** and add the following field to hold an instance of the **MusicStoreEntities** class, named **storeDB**: